 Camera status LED codes

 On power up, the camera will indicate its current status with a flashing LED on its back.
 The LED will change color and rhythm.

-The meaning of the blinking LED status codes translates as follows:
+The meaning of the blinking codes translates as follows (current, starting with firmware version b2901):